Dawn Raid Entertainment

-Dawn Raid Entertainment is a record label based in Papatoetoe, South Auckland, in New Zealand.
-It has signed many New Zealand Hip-hop and R&B artists such as Savage, Adeaze, Aaradhna, The Deceptikonz, Devolo and Ill Semantics.
+Dawn Raid Entertainment is a record label based in Papatoetoe, South Auckland, New Zealand.
+It has signed many New Zealand hip hop and R&B artists such as Savage, Adeaze, Aaradhna, The Deceptikonz, Devolo and Ill Semantics.

 The founders of Dawn Raid Entertainment announced the closure of the recording label on 19 April 2007 due to liquidation.

 By June 2007, due to new owners, the label started operating again.
 Artists represented include Savage, Mareko, The Deceptikonz, Horsemen Family, Sweet & Irie.

 At its peak, Dawn Raid Entertainment was home to many gold and platinum-selling New Zealand hip hop and R&B artists.

 History

 School friends Danny "Brotha D" Leaosavai'i and Andy Murnane founded Dawn Raid Entertainment in 1999.
-The label's name was a reference to the dawn raids of the 1970s and 1980s that disproportionately targeted members of the Pacific community in New Zealand.
-They started selling T-shirts at a market in Otara to raise capital.
+The label's name was a reference to the dawn raids of the 1970s and 1980s that disproportionately targeted members of the Pasifika community in New Zealand.
+They started selling T-shirts at a market in Ōtara to raise capital.
 In 2007, the label went into liquidation for a few months.

 In 2020, Oscar Kightley directed the documentary Dawn Raid, to be distributed by Universal and released in New Zealand cinemas on 21 January 2021.